 Water transfer opportunities include both local and regional transfers in San Luis Obispo County of surface water and groundwater for enhancing drought resiliency and mutual aid/emergency aid scenarios.
 Water transfers offer the ability to move water to places of beneficial use, including environmental and in-stream uses, but must be done in a way that does not harm individuals.
-Forecasted changes in precipitation patterns resulting from climate change and the potential for longer periods of drought will-necessitate a more robust ability for SLO County agencies to utilize mutual aid/emergency aid agreements and water transfers for portfolio diversification, storage of water to capture late fall and winter month runoff and offset decreased rainfall in spring and summer months.
-Importing excess water from the SWP and Lake Nacimiento delivery systems can be used to recharge groundwater supplies in the Paso Basin region.
+Forecasted changes in precipitation patterns resulting from climate change and the potential for longer periods of drought necessitate a more robust ability for SLO County agencies to utilize mutual aid/emergency aid agreements and water transfers for portfolio diversification.